radicle-dev/radicle-contracts/docs/how_pool_works.md

 When the sender has a sufficient balance, a sending rate and a list of receivers, sending starts.
 First, the funding period is calculated.
 Its start is the current block and its end is the block on which the balance will run out.
-Next, for each receiver the weighted share of the per-block rate is calculated.
+Next, for each receiver the weighted share of the funding rate is calculated.
 The receiver's deltas are updated to reflect that during the whole sending period on every block it's going to receive the calculated amount.